 Praise can oftentimes go overlooked, too.
 Your child is probably used to being told to change their behavior (from teachers, coaches, as well as at home).
 It’s important to acknowledge when they’re doing something right.

 Get them moving

-Pysical activities can be especially effective for kids with ADHD.
+Physical activities can be especially effective for kids with focus issues.
 Organized activities like sports, dance, and yoga encourage kids to focus their movements.
 This can help improve their ability to focus.
 Better concentration can decrease anxiety and depression, too.

 Help your child eat right

-Regular, nutritious meals are beneficial for everyone, but kids with ADHD tend to struggle when it comes to mealtime.
+Regular, nutritious meals are beneficial for everyone, but kids with focus issues tend to struggle when it comes to mealtime.
 Without structure, they’ll often be too distracted by other things to remember to eat.
 Then when they finally do eat, they’re more likely to binge on whatever is around.

-While diet doesn’t cause ADHD, nutrition can affect mood and mental state in general.
+While diet doesn’t cause focus conditions, nutrition can affect mood and mental state in general.
 So it’s important to set specific times to eat, in addition to making sure those meals and snacks are nutritious.

 Take care of yourself